This page is from APP, the official source of professional practice for policing.

 - management responsibilities

 - the police role in effectively managing sexual offenders, violent offenders and potentially dangerous persons (PDPs)

 - manageable workload

 - ensuring management of sexual offenders and violent offenders (MOSOVO) units are staffed appropriately

-The management of sexual offenders and violent offenders (MOSOVO) and PDPs require coordinated action by a number of partners and is subject to inspection and review by a number of bodies:
+The management of sexual offenders and violent offenders (MOSOVO) and PDPs require coordinated action by several partners and is subject to inspection and review by a number of bodies.
+These include:

 Protecting the public

 Protecting the public is the responsibility of all police officers and staff working in the police service, but the police can’t achieve this alone.
 Chief and senior officers are responsible for creating the structures that support the multi-agency coordinated approach that is crucial to ensure that the risk posed by sexual offenders, violent offenders and PDPs is managed appropriately and effectively.

 Managers in charge of response policing should ensure that intelligence is used to equip patrol and response officers with the relevant information they need to fulfil their roles in the monitoring and management of such offenders.